Siberian tiger: Interspecific predatory relationships

-Following a decrease of ungulate populations from 1944 to 1959, 32 cases of Amur tigers attacking both Ussuri brown (Ursus arctos lasiotus) and Ussuri black bears (U. thibetanus ussuricus) were recorded in the Russian Far East, and hair of bears were found in several tiger scat samples.
+Following a decrease of ungulate populations from 1944 to 1959, 32 cases of Amur tigers attacking both Ussuri brown (Ursus arctos lasiotus) and Ussuri black bears (U. thibetanus ussuricus) were recorded in the Russian Far East, and hair of bears was found in several tiger scat samples.
 Tigers attack black bears less often than brown bears, as the latter live in more open habitats and are not able to climb trees.
 In the same time period, four cases of brown bears killing female tigers and young cubs were reported, both in disputes over prey and in self-defense.
-Tigers mainly feed on the bear's fat deposits, such as the back, hams and groin.
+Tigers mainly feed on the bear's fat deposits, such as the back, hams, and groin.

 When Amur tigers prey on brown bears, they usually target young and sub-adult bears, besides small female adults taken outside their dens, generally when lethargic from hibernation.
-Predation by tigers on denned brown bears was not detected during a study carried between 1993 and 2002.
+Predation by tigers on denned brown bears was not detected during a study carried out between 1993 and 2002.
 Ussuri brown bears, along with the smaller black bears constitute 2.1% of the Siberian tiger's annual diet, of which 1.4% are brown bears.

 The effect the presence of tigers has on brown bear behavior seems to vary.
 In the winters of 1970–1973, Yudakov and Nikolaev recorded two cases of bears showing no fear of tigers and another case of a brown bear changing path upon crossing tiger tracks.
-Other researchers have observed bears following tiger tracks to scavenge tiger kills and to potentially prey on tigers.
-Despite the threat of predation, some brown bears actually benefit from the presence of tigers by appropriating tiger kills that the bears may not be able to successfully hunt themselves.
+Other researchers have observed bears following tiger tracks to scavenge tiger kills and to prey on tigers potentially.
+Despite the threat of predation, some brown bears actually benefit from the presence of tigers by appropriating tiger kills that the bears may not be able to hunt themselves successfully.
 Brown bears generally prefer to contest the much smaller female tigers.
 During telemetry research in the Sikhote-Alin Nature Reserve, 44 direct confrontations between bears and tigers were observed, in which bears in general were killed in 22 cases, and tigers in 12 cases.
 There are reports of brown bears specifically targeting Amur leopards and tigers to abstract their prey.
 In the Sikhote-Alin reserve, 35% of tiger kills were stolen by bears, with tigers either departing entirely or leaving part of the kill for the bear.
 Some studies show that bears frequently track down tigers to usurp their kills, with occasional fatal outcomes for the tiger.
-A report from 1973 describes twelve known cases of brown bears killing tigers, including adult males; in all cases the tigers were subsequently eaten by the bears.
+A report from 1973 describes twelve known cases of brown bears killing tigers, including adult males; in all cases, the tigers were subsequently eaten by the bears.